xavierallem/Summary1/README.md

 2. You are accountable for your task/issue.
-3. You should be empathetic in your documentation (make it super easy for others to understand with diagrams flow charts and minimal bookish language) 4.Please donot work in college assignment mode.
+3. You should be empathetic in your documentation (make it super easy for others to understand with diagrams flow charts and minimal bookish language)

+4.Please donot work in college assignment mode.

-We have a daily review at 4:00 pm everyday.This is where you tell us what goal you are working towards and what challenges you faced today and how we can help you with those.
+We have a daily review at 4:00 pm .This is where you tell us what goal you are working towards and what challenges you faced today and how we can help you with those.

 #### Pre-requisites for Daily review